YuLennyLiang/-Ariadne/README.md

 ## Overview of Ariadne.

+Ariadne is a new compressed swap scheme for mobile devices that reduces application relaunch latency and CPU usage while increasing the number of live applications for enhanced user experience.
+The key idea of Ariadne is to reduce the frequency and latency of compression, decompression, swap-in, and swap-out operations by leveraging different compression chunk sizes based on the hotness level of the data, while also performing speculative decompression based on data locality characteristics.

 <p align="center">
   <img src="overview.png" alt="drawing" width="400"/>
 </p>

+We use colors to represent the hotness levels of data pages: red for hot, orange for warm, and blue for cold data.
+In Android systems, anonymous data of running applications can be stored in main memory,  zpool, or flash memory-based swap space.
+Main memory has the lowest access latency, while flash memory-based swap space has the highest.
+Therefore, systems usually prioritize storing anonymous data in main memory for best performance.
+When main memory capacity is limited, systems use the ZRAM scheme to compress the least recently used LRU data into zpool.
+The flash memory-based swap space serves as main memory extension to store compressed data swapped out from  zpool when there is insufficient main memory space.
+Ariadne chooses to swap out compressed data, which leads to smaller writes to flash memory and lower storage space consumption.
+However, this design choice may increase read latency due to decompression.
+We reduce the probability of incurring such latency by mainly writing cold data (that is unlikely to be read again) into the flash swap space.

 ## Citation
 If you find this repo useful, please cite the following paper: